Interstate High Speed Rail Taxonomy

 311 mph = 500 kph

-Freight Rail Routes reaching 49-59 mph top speed compose the majority of America’s 22,000 miles of legacy rail shared between freight trains and commuter trains.
-In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they are typically limited to 59 mph.
+Freight rail companies own the majority of America’s 22,000 miles of legacy rail.
+They often share it with commuter trains.
+In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they are typically limited to 49-59 mph.
 Furthermore, these routes have a torture test of speed limiting “Slow Zone” factors named in Part 1.
 Consequently, they average 35-45 mph — just fast enough to convey the world’s most comprehensive freight train network.

 Conventional Rail Routes reach 59-79 mph.
 These legacy routes host diesel-powered freight trains, commuter trains and Amtrak trains.
 Routes feature a 3rd passing track in some sections to minimize delay by slower trains.
 Most stations have low platforms. so passengers step up and down from trains.
 That means boarding and un-boarding take longer than stations having raised platforms.
 Commuter and Amtrak trains slow to 60 mph when crossing roadways in these routes.
 Stations are often 5-15 miles apart so these routes tend to average 55 mph.